EvanHofmeister/breast-cancer-classification/README.md

-# **Machine Learning for Breast Cancer Detectionr**
+# **Breast Cancer Classification**
 <center><img src = "references/images/BreastCancer.jpg" width="900" height="350"/></center>

 # **Project Overview**
-This project applies machine learning (ML) techniques to the Breast Cancer Wisconsin dataset for cancer diagnosis, inspired by "Machine learning in medicine: a practical introduction" by Sidey-Gibbons and Sidey-Gibbons.
-The study highlights the utility of ML in healthcare, specifically in predictive modeling for cancer.
-Utilizing General Linear Model (GLM) regression, Support Vector Machines (SVMs), and Artificial Neural Networks (ANNs), the project aims to demonstrate the effectiveness of ML algorithms in medical diagnosis and outcome prediction.
-Emphasizing the importance of open-source tools and public data, this project serves as an example of leveraging ML to enhance medical research and clinical care.
+This project focuses on classifying breast cancer tumors as either benign or malignant.
+Utilizing the Breast Cancer Wisconsin (Diagnostic) dataset, various machine learning models are applied and contrasted.

+### Data Source
+[The Breast Cancer Wisconsin (Diagnostic) dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)), available from the UCI Machine Learning Repository, consists of features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+It contains 569 instances, each with 30 real-valued features, providing data on the characteristics of the cell nuclei.
+The objective of the dataset is to classify whether the breast cancer is benign or malignant.

+There are 32 rows in the dataset where the first two are the index and target.
+The remaining 30 can be divided into groups of 10 where:
+* 3-12: Mean of `a-j`
+* 13-22: SE of `a-j`
+* 23-32: Worst (defined for each metric) of `a-j`

+    a) ID Number (Index)
+    b) Target: Diagnosis (M = malignant, B = benign)
+	a) radius (mean of distances from center to points on the perimeter)
+	b) texture (standard deviation of gray-scale values)
+	c) perimeter
+	d) area
+	e) smoothness (local variation in radius lengths)
+	f) compactness (perimeter^2 / area - 1.0)
+	g) concavity (severity of concave portions of the contour)
+	h) concave points (number of concave portions of the contour)
+	i) symmetry
+	j) fractal dimension ("coastline approximation" - 1)

+### Methodology
+* Data Preprocessing: The dataset is cleaned and normalized and analyzed to capture any relationships between features/targets.
+* Feature Engineering: Key features are selected based on a survey of methods.
+* Model Building: I experiment with several machine learning algorithms, including Logistic Regression, Decision Trees, Random Forest, XGBoost, and ANN.
+* Evaluation: Models are evaluated based on accuracy, precision, and recall metrics to determine the most effective approach.

+### Results
+The best results were achieved with an optimized Random Forest model, yielding an AUC of `0.986` and an F1 score of `0.968`.
+This work not only demonstrates the potential of machine learning in healthcare but also provided hands-on experience with Scikit-learn and Flask, expanding my experience with both model development and application deployment.

 ### Introduction of machine learning methods
-In this project, we conducted a comprehensive comparison of various machine learning methods to address a classification problem using the Breast Cancer Wisconsin dataset.
+In this project, I conducted a survey comparison of various machine learning methods to address a classification problem using the Breast Cancer Wisconsin dataset.
 The aim was to evaluate and understand the effectiveness and suitability of each method for medical diagnosis prediction tasks.

 * Logistic Regression: A fundamental linear model used for binary classification.
 It's valued for its simplicity, interpretability, and efficiency, making it a good baseline model for this study.